 This course will focus on advanced quantitative research methods and their use in doctoral research.
 The value of quantitative research in understanding human behavior will be examined with an emphasis on various advanced quantitative methodologies and their theoretical foundations.
-The course builds on the doctoral candidate's understanding of basic inferential theory and linear regression and familiarizes them with new statistical techniques and advanced quantitative methodology for their dissertation projects.
+The course builds on the doctoral candidate's understanding of basic inferential theory and linear regression and familiarizes them with new statistical techniques and advanced quantitative methods and software.
+It will help candidates decide whether quantitative analysis is appropriate methodology for their dissertation projects.
 Concepts will include statistical process control, forecasting, regression models, probability distributions, business analytics, and decision analysis.